-Michigan Tech Board of Control Approves Nine New Degrees
+Michigan Tech Board of Trustees Approves Nine New Degrees

 May 1, 2009—

-Nine new degree programs--most of them in computer engineering and business--were approved today by the Michigan Technological University Board of Control at its regular meeting in Houghton.
+Nine new degree programs--most of them in computer engineering and business--were approved today by the Michigan Technological University Board of Trustees at its regular meeting in Houghton.

 The board’s action included final approval for a Master of Science and a PhD in Computer Engineering, which were initially approved at the Board’s March meeting and sent to the State Academic Affairs Office for review and endorsement.
 Computer engineering is a hybrid discipline born of computer science and electrical engineering.